Want the perfect workout program?Take Quiz

 Once you’re able to perform this movement quite easily, you can then move on to introducing heavier dumbbells.
 Again, start light and concentrate on using a mind-muscle connection as well as keeping perfect form.
 You can then begin progressing with weights from there.

-Swimmers are a fantastic exercise to train the back.
+Swimmers (as we like to call them, but most call them straight arm pulldowns) are a fantastic exercise to train the back.
 True, so why am I including a back exercise on this list for the triceps?
 Well, you can only perform so many pushing movements in a week or even a session.
 Therefore, if we are able to find exercises from other muscle groups that will still get greater activation in the long head, we want to use them.
 This is the swimmer.